 Applegate was by now back in the United States teaching OSS personnel at a secret base near Washington.
 Fairbairn was with him and they were jointly responsible for seeing to it that a good many Americans got training that was normally not given.
 In the pressure of getting all this done, the further development of a better knife was somewhat back-burnered, so fighters would have to wait a while yet for the Applegate-Fairbairn knife.

-The Fairbairn-Sykes knife was essentially a stabbing tool with a slender blade that would penetrate deeply when used as designed.
+The earlier Fairbairn-Sykes knife was essentially a stabbing tool with a slender blade that would penetrate deeply when used as designed.
 It could be used for slashing, in the manner of the Bowie knife, but the blade needed a little more heft for optimum results.
 Also, the handle cross-section was circular, much like a fencing foil.
 Under stress, some users lost track of where the edges were oriented.
 During the OSS training period at Camp Ritchie, Applegate frequently discussed improvement in the design of a knife and had a few prototypes built.
 He was somewhat distracted with developing and refining pistol shooting doctrine, so the knife work had to wait.

 By the 1980s, Applegate was retired from active service and hard at work designing equipment and consulting on riot-control training, including gas munitions.Eventually, he came back to a pet project—a perfected combat knife.From a newly built home overlooking Oregon’s Umpqua river he returned to this project.
 After a few false starts, a fine new Applegate-Fairbairn knife emerged.
 Like the original Fairbairn-Sykes knife, the blade was6-inches long and double-edged.
 It was thicker, slightly wider and less tapered.
 This made for a stronger knife that was also well-suited for Applegate’s style of multiple slashing cuts.
 The handle was oval in cross section and adjustable for balance by means of weights in the handle scales.
 Essentially ambidextrous, the Applegate-Fairbairn knife was quite rugged, quick to use and suited to a number of techniques.
 Every blade bore the Applegate signature, as well as W.E.
 Fairbairn’s.